Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Asynchronous Q-learning on a single Markovian trajectory

 with probability at least $1-\delta$, provided that the iteration number $T$ and the learning rates $\eta_t \equiv \eta $ obey

 \end{corollary}

 The above result reveals that the $\ell_{\infty}$-sample complexity for TD learning is at most

 provided that an appropriate constant learning rate is adopted.
 We note that prior finite-sample analysis on asynchronous TD learning typically focused on (weighted) $\ell_2$ estimation errors with linear function approximation \citep{bhandari2018finite,srikant2019finite}, and it is hence difficult to make fair comparisons.
-The recent papers \cite{khamaru2020temporal,mou2020linear} develop $\ell_{\infty}$ guarantees for TD learning, with their focus on the synchronous settings with i.i.d.~samples rather than Markovian samples.
+The recent paper \cite{khamaru2020temporal} developed $\ell_{\infty}$ guarantees for TD learning, focusing on the synchronous settings with i.i.d.~samples rather than Markovian samples.